• Skip to primary navigation

 double-chocolate-donut-recipe

-I haven't had a real donut in forever.
+I haven't had a "real" donut in forever.
 And, come to think of it, I don't think my two younger children have ever had a donut in their life, prior to this recipe of course.
-These cassava flour donuts are the perfect Paleo and Vegan alternative to conventional ones.
+These cassava flour donuts are the perfect paleo and vegan alternative to conventional ones.

-• grain free & gluten free
+• grain free & gluten free - made with cassava flour

-• dairy free
+• dairy free - no milk, butter or cream

-• refined sugar free
+• refined sugar free - sweetened with maple syrup

 easy-vegan-chocolate-donuts